Summary

 We say ‘significantly’ because there are other important indirect downsides to keep in mind from working at an organisation that causes harm.
 For instance, there’s a risk that working at one of these organisations could change your values and attitudes (‘corruption’), or that you unintentionally signal support for harmful work.
 So, in a close run case, we’d definitely prefer working at an organisation that’s overall a positive force in the world.

 We go into more detail about the ethical questions in a separate article.
+We go into more detail about working at leading AI companies in this article.

 If you think we are mistakenly promoting roles that are foreseeably causing serious harm, please tell us here.